Best Practices for Customer Satisfaction Surveys – 5 steps

 If you compare this to the NPS survey we discussed above, it is rather similar.
 In this case, though, you are exploring the satisfaction level instead of looking for promoters or detractors.

-When you use a CSAT, you’ll be asking customers to choose between different numbers.
+When you use a CSAT survey, you’ll ask customers to choose between different numbers.
 In most cases, it is between numbers from 1 to 5.
 One refers to ‘highly unsatisfied’, while 5 refers to ‘highly satisfied’.

 Or, it can appear in the form of emojis.